kubernetes/enhancements/keps/sig-network/2433-topology-aware-hints/README.md

 ### EndpointSlice Controller

-When the `TopologyAwareHints` feature gate is enabled and the annotation is set to `Auto` or `ProportionalByCore` for a Service, the EndpointSlice controller will add hints to EndpointSlices.
+When the `TopologyAwareHints` feature gate is enabled and the annotation is set to `Auto` or `ProportionalZoneCPU` for a Service, the EndpointSlice controller will add hints to EndpointSlices.
 These hints will indicate where an endpoint should be consumed by proxy implementations to enable topology aware routing.